finos/community/docs/governance/Software-Projects/EasyCLA.md

 ### Initiating the signature process against a test repo

 The easiest way to initiate the process is to open a PR against any covered repo, for example [proposing a small change to software-project-blueprint/EASYCLA_CHANGEME.md](https://github.com/finos/software-project-blueprint/edit/main/EASYCLA_CHANGEME.md); note that these types of PRs will be closed periodically.
+For more information about EasyCLA, please visit [our Community website](https://community.finos.org/docs/governance/Software-Projects/easycla).

 ## Sign as an individual